Galleonosaurus: Classification

+The systematics of Victorian ornithopods remains complicated.
+In the Wonthaggi Formation, two types of maxilla are known (Galleonosaurus and VOM4) alongside three types of dentary (Qantassaurus, VOD2, and VOD3), while in the Eumeralla Formation three types of maxillae are known (Leaellynasaura, Atlascopcosaurus, and Galleonosaurus) alongside two types of dentary (VOD3 and VOD4) and three types of postcrania (Diluvicursor, VOPC1, and VOPC2).
+It is likely that the dentaries and postcrania belong to the same species known from the maxillae; however, which match up is impossible to know without overlapping remains.
+Thus, it is possible that either of Qantassaurus or Diluvicursor merely represent other parts of the same animal as Galleonosaurus.
+Additionally, it has been noted that Galleonosaurus and Leaellynasaura are so anatomically similar that they could be considered two species within a single genus, or even simply variation within a single species.

-To assess the phylogenetic position of Galleonosaurus, Herne et al. used a data matrix from a 2016 paper by Paul-Emile Dieudonné and colleagues.
-However, due to the fragmentary nature of the Victorian taxa of interest, they extensively revised the dataset so as to have heightened chances of good resolution in the results.
-Numerous characters (i.e. anatomical data points) were removed, altered, or added.
-The analysis found Galleonosaurus to be a member of the clade Elasmaria, being related to other Gondwanan ornithopods.
+To assess the phylogenetic position of Galleonosaurus, the 2019 study by Herne and colleagues performed a phylogenetic analysis.
+This found Galleonosaurus to be a member of the clade Elasmaria, being related to other Gondwanan ornithopods.
 This result was supported by the observation of multiple shared anatomical traits between the elasmarian taxa.
 The material proved too fragmentary, however, to resolve more precise relationships between these species, though dental similarities indicate a potential close relationship to Leaellynasaura and Atlascopcosaurus.
 The latter conclusion was supported by the 2021 study of additional remains from all three genera by Duncan and colleagues, finding all three to be relatively similar.